Islam Khan I

-Shaikh Alauddin Chisti (1570–1613; popularly known as Islam Khan Chisti) was a Mughal general and the Subahdar of Bihar and later Bengal.
+Shaikh Alauddin Chisti (c.
+1570 – 4 May 1613), popularly known as Islam Khan Chisti, was a Mughal general and the Subahdar of Bihar from 1607 to 1608 and later Bengal from 1608 till his death in 1613.
+Under his viceroy Mughal rule was effectively consolidated in Bengal.
 He transferred the capital of Bengal from Rajmahal to Sonargaon and founded the city of Jahangirnagar.
 He was awarded the titular name of Islam Khan by Mughal emperor Jahangir.

 Early life

 Islam Khan was a playmate of Jahangir in childhood.
 Khan and Jahangir were foster cousins; Khan's paternal aunt, whose father was Salim Chisti, had been the foster mother of Jahangir.
 Qutubuddin Koka was Khan's first cousin also.
 He was first appointed as the Subahdar of Bihar.